wix-incubator/wix-developers-example-apps/product-of-the-day/guides/02-create-an-app.md

 - [Go to Wix (https://www.wix.com)][wix-com]

-- Find the development site (site name starts with the phrase `Dev Site`) Hover it and click the button `Select & Edit Site` to open this site business manager.
+- Find the development site (site name starts with the phrase `Dev Site`).
+Hover over it and click `Select & Edit Site` to open this site's business manager.

-- At the business manager find the `Edit Site` to open the site editor.
+- In the business manager find and click `Edit Site` to open the site editor.
-- At the site editor click the `Publish` button.
+- In the site editor click `Publish`.

 ## Next step ➡️